Borislav111/DreamShot-Project/README.md

 Note: Due to the lack of product specifications, the expected results of the test cases defined by me are based on common sense.

 The project also contains a text file - 'bugs.txt', which contains logged bugs.
+The BirdEatsBug Google Chrome extension was used for bug reporting.

 The test cases I have defined identify bugs based on my understanding of the product's expected behavior: